 One of the oldest state parks in Florida, the historic Myakka River State Park is one of the most exciting things to do in Sarasota!
-The beauty of the Myakka River is palpable, named a Florida Wild and Scenic River, the only one in the state to be given this high status.
+The beauty of the Myakka River is palpable.
+It was named a Florida Wild and Scenic River, the only one in the state to be given this high status.

 On the 58 square miles of the park, the Myakka River winds through wetlands, prairies, hammocks, and pinelands.
 You’ll see tons of Florida wildlife including white-tailed deer and a variety of birds like osprey and limpkins.
 The Myakka River is also one of the best places to see wild alligators in Florida.

 The highlight of the park is the canopy walkway.
 Created as an outdoor laboratory, this is your chance to see the trees and wildlife up close!
-Climb up 25 feet and walk through the towering hammock canopy to see and vultures on the tops of Live Oak and Sabal Palms.
+Climb up 25 feet and walk through the towering hammock canopy to see vultures on the tops of live oak and sabal palms.

-Just a short drive from Tampa in Dunedin, Honeymoon Island is frequented by over 1 million visitors each year.
+Just a short drive from Tampa in Dunedin, Honeymoon Island State Park is frequented by over 1 million visitors each year.
 It is one of Florida’s best-loved parks.
-You’ll love walking the four miles of beach along a 3-mile trail through one of the last remaining virgin slash pine forests.
+You’ll enjoy walking the four miles of beach along a 3-mile trail through one of the last remaining virgin slash pine forests.

-Because the shores of Honeymoon Island are perfect for shelling, you’ll see many people hunched over looking for that illusive jewel to take home.
+Because the shores of Honeymoon Island are perfect for shelling, you’ll see many people hunched over looking for that elusive jewel to take home.
 Be careful of the sea turtle nests!

 Honeymoon Island also has one of the best dog beaches in Tampa Bay!
 Now you don’t have to feel guilty about leaving your best friend at home.
 Bring your pup on a six-foot leash and frolic in the waters of the Gulf of Mexico.

 Our favorite thing to do is take a walk on the sand spit.
-Park at the north most parking lot, head to the beach, and walk north along the shores.
+Park at the northernmost parking lot, head to the beach, and walk north along the shores.
 What was once just two sand bars has grown into 2.5 miles of serene beach over the past 40 years.

 Bahia Honda State Park

 Visitors to the park experience breathtaking views of what makes Florida the Sunshine State.
-Palm-lined shores are lapped up by gin-clear waters.
-Balmy breezes will keep you warm year-round in this South Florida State Park.
+Palm-lined shores are lapped up by clear waters.
+Balmy breezes will keep you warm year-round at one of the best South Florida state parks.